nanase/ae7seg/README_en.md

 ## Usage

-After install the library, include `ae7seg.h` to your sketch
+After the library is installed, include the header file to your sketch

 ```cpp
 #include <ae7seg.h>
 ```

-and then declare `AE7SEGSPI` or `AE7SEGGPIO` instance with pin number for latch.
+and then, declare `AE7SEGSPI` or `AE7SEGGPIO` and specify the number of LATCH pin.

 ```cpp
 // use SPI